 4) I have worked for some good employers and some bad employers.
 The difference is huge!
 Employees that are treated well and respected will almost always stay much longer and perform better because they are also invested in the well being of the business.
 Many business owners are just more concerned about making their profit.
 Employees are expendable tools to reach their goal.
 I am a big fan of company profit sharing.
 Employees that worked to make those profits, deserve a fair bonus beyond the standard wage.

-As Invested Alternative grows, a portion of the growth is dedicated to increasing the prize amounts and giving out more of them to participants in "Know Your Neighbors."
+As Invested Alternative grows, a portion of the growth is dedicated to increasing the prize amounts and giving out more of them.
 When we do better, everyone else enjoys the benefit too.
-The lions share of the growth continues to be given out to help people through our sweepstakes and giveaways.
+The lions share of the growth continues to be given out to help people through our giveaways.

 5) There were a few points early in my career where I had to work two jobs to help us get by.
 We were able to scrape by paycheck to paycheck originally, but getting the second job is what allowed us to pay off debt and upgrade our lives with new clothes, appliances, maybe a vehicle, tools, etc. The extra income could also help us afford a few other luxuries, vacations, and save.
 Surviving and living paycheck to paycheck is one thing, but too many people are falling short of that next step of being able to save, upgrade their lives, and enjoy some luxuries and leisure.
 There's also that issue of people living relatively paycheck to paycheck, even with big incomes, but that's because they fill it up with things like expensive private schools, vacations, power sport toys and other things.
 That's a different issue entirely.

 In my immediate community there are neighborhoods of wealthy people and neighborhoods of poor just one or two streets away from each other.
 The poor neighborhoods suffer from their lack of capital to "play" with.
 They cannot invest anything meaningful to have their money work for them.
 They might have too much debt, not enough income, or some combination of both.
 Not enough resources to save and upgrade their lives.
 Invested Alternative works to remedy that to some degree.
-We can't make everyone rich, but we can work to ease some burdens that will benefit the poor, upgrading their lives to put them in better positions, and the rich can invest in the process, growing their wealth at the same time and strengthening the whole community!
+We can't make everyone rich, but we can work to ease some burdens that will benefit the poor, upgrading their lives to put them in better positions and strengthening the whole community!